BuongiornoTexas/rsrtools/README.rst

 ArrangementId may be useful for building song lists of alternative/bonus arrangements.

-In future, the utilities menu will provide a list of these field names.
+The utilities menu includes an option to list all of these field names.

 ``include`` must be ``true`` or ``false``.
 If ``true``, the filter will return the records for song arrangements whose field value matches any of the values in the list.
 If